-The impact exerted on the environment as a result of transport activities related to our operations cannot be overlooked.
-We invested in acquiring a greater insight into this relationship, not least to stipulate environmental criteria when negotiating the future provision of transport and goods forwarding services.
+impact exerted the environment as a result of transport activities related to our operations cannot be overlooked.
+We invested in acquiring a greater insight into this relationship, not least to stipulate environmental criteria negotiating future provision of transport and goods forwarding services.
 A plucked leafs route from field to Factory can be long.
 Smart route planning, full utilization of the volume capacity in a trailer as well as the filling with the right weight of goods is the most effective weapon to reduce the environmental impact and cost of transport.